Neuro-Ophthalmology & Neuro-Otology

-Neurofibromatosis 2 (NF2) is a tumor predisposition syndrome most commonly associated with the development of multiple schwannomas (classically bilateral vestibular schwannomas), meningiomas, and ependymomas.
+Neurofibromatosis type 2 (NF2) is a tumor predisposition syndrome most commonly associated with the development of multiple schwannomas (classically bilateral vestibular schwannomas), meningiomas, and ependymomas.
 This disorder is caused by mutations in the neurofibromatosis 2 gene, a tumor suppressor gene that encodes for merlin/schwannomin and is located on chromosome 22.

-• Neurofibromatosis type 2 is an autosomal dominant disorder caused by mutations of the neurofibromatosis type 2 gene, a tumor suppressor gene located on chromosome 22, whose normal protein product is Merlin/Schwannomin.
+• Neurofibromatosis type 2 is an autosomal dominant disorder caused by mutations of the neurofibromatosis type 2 gene, a tumor suppressor gene located on chromosome 22, whose normal protein product is merlin/schwannomin.

-• Classically, patients have bilateral vestibular schwannomas (CN 8), which are frequently responsible for the initial presenting complaints (ie, hearing loss and tinnitus) in adult patients.
+• Classically, patients have bilateral vestibular schwannomas (CN VIII), which are frequently responsible for the initial presenting complaints (ie, hearing loss and tinnitus) in adult patients.
 Other associated sequelae include nervous system tumors (ie, meningiomas, schwannomas affecting other cranial nerves or spinal nerve roots, and gliomas), lens abnormalities, and peripheral neuropathy, among others.

 • Although neurofibromatosis type 2 patients sometimes display cutaneous features (eg, pigmented skin lesions called “cafe au lait” spots) typical of neurofibromatosis type 1, these skin findings are typically less common and less numerous than in neurofibromatosis type 1 patients.